Top 10 Metrics for Manufacturing KPI Dashboards to Track

 • It improves workflow efficiency by reducing unnecessary delays.

-• The Cycle time metric enables better production planning to meet demand.
+• The cycle time metric enables better production planning to meet demand.

 Real-World Dashboard Insights